profsmith89/ctps/_sources/chap08.md

 new_im.save('images/new.png')
 ```

+## Inverting a pixel's color

-**Inverting a pixel's color.** Our function is structured as we desire, but the helper function still doesn't change the value of the visited pixels.
+Our function is structured as we desire, but the helper function still doesn't change the value of the visited pixels.
 What might we do to create a path of visited pixels that is easy for us to see?
 How about we invert our image?
 It's easy to create an inverted video image by simply replacing the value of each color in each pixel with the result of the calculation: `256 - orig_color_value`.

 The following code block does this by replacing our do-nothing `do_something` function with one that reverses the input pixel.
 Try it out, and then look at the resulting image.